mikael-ros/minecraft-on-marp/readme.md

 ![First page in section](previews/firstpage.png)  |  ![A page in a section](previews/apage.png)

 Note the use of the pinging symbol as a page index.
 While it looks best for 25 pages, you can expand it by adding more bars.
+As you can imagine, this is manual and not automated.

 ### Other resource packs
-Resource packs can be replaced by just deleting the prior and importing a new one, see the following examples for how the look can be modified by doing this!
+Resource packs can be replaced by just deleting the prior and importing a new one.
+As long as you don't change any folder names, any resource pack should act as a drop-in replacement.
 Keep in mind borders will need to be regenerated after switching.

 ---

-## How to use
+## 🪄 How to use
 > No guide is provided for Marp CLI.
-I assume anyone using it is knowledgable enough to do the proper steps themselves, though you can use part of this tutorial.
+I assume anyone using the CLI is knowledgable enough to do the proper steps themselves, though you can use part of this tutorial.

 This theme is yank, and needs some work.
 You will likely need to implement features yourself.
 It is to be seen as "a good place to start".
 If you do implement more necessities, please do either fork this repo or commit to it directly, I would love your help!